Monopoly Is Ditching Its Thimble For A T-Rex Token

 - Trump's budget would slash assistance programs like Meals on Wheels, but it would also put food safety at risk by gutting the USDA.

-- The people have spoken: The new version of Monopoly will have T-Rex, rubber ducky, and penguin tokens.
+- The people have spoken: The new version of Monopoly will have T-Rex, rubber ducky, and penguin tokens 🐧

 Report an Issue